 The community of Platteville is located amidst the “Driftless Region” of Southwest Wisconsin.
 Fifteen city parks, the Veterans Honor Roll Memorial, a family aquatic center, walking paths and more can be found throughout the community.
+Find a home for sale in the Platteville School District and enjoy all that Platteville has to offer while your family settles in.
 The University of Wisconsin–Platteville is a four-year institution and boasts being the fastest growing UW-system school; adding more diversity and culture with each class of students.
 Platteville is rich with history as it was home to the first state College, Rountree Hall.
 It is also near where the First Territorial Capital was established in 1836.
 No matter what your interests are, Platteville is sure to entertain.

 Platteville is located in Southwest Wisconsin.
 View homes for sale in Southwest Wisconsin for more real estate options.

 Platteville was a small farming and fur trading community along the Platte River, from which the town got its name.
 In the 1820s, lead ore was discovered in the area and a mining boom took the area by storm.
 The mining district encompassed a significant portion of southwest Wisconsin, including the counties of Grant, Iowa, Lafayette, and Jo Daviess County (Illinois), which played a major role in the mining of lead and zinc ore.